 Baby hair seems the most delicate of all the parts of an infant’s body: It grows from an underdeveloped skull, is often extremely fine, and can easily become tangled as it grows.
-Maintaining baby hair and navigating the vast array of baby hair products can cause anxiety and confusion.
+Getting the hang of baby hair care and navigating the vast array of baby hair products can cause anxiety and confusion.
 But when it comes to caring for an infant’s hair, a relatively hands-off approach is best.

 Most pediatricians advise only bathing an infant one to two times a week, and when a baby is in a tub, washing their hair can be a soothing experience.
 Luckily, there’s no right or wrong way to actually do it.

 “There isn’t any particular method: It’s whatever works for you as a parent, and what’s comforting for the baby,” says Sarah Stampflee, assistant nurse manager at the Randall Children’s Hospital NICU in Portland, Oregon.
 “Some babies don’t like to have things poured over their head.
 Just take a washcloth and put a little soap on it and wash it that way and rinse gently.
 Some babies prefer having that warm water poured over them.
 Read the baby’s cues.
 If the baby doesn’t like it, try something different.”